 - Excellent durability with wood that resists warping

 - Better affordability than you might expect

 These are just a few of the many reasons homeowners give for installing a redwood deck.

 This redwood deck guide is full of reliable information about redwood’s pros & cons, price, care and maintenance and much more.
-Our readers use this guide to compare redwood decks to cedar decks, pressure treated decks and those made from other popular materials.
+Our readers use this deck guide to compare redwood decks to cedar decks, pressure treated decks and those made from other deck popular materials.